Frequently Asked Questions About SciMeetings

 Why are PDFs the only file type accepted for posters and presentations?

 The Portable Document Format (PDF) is a universally accepted format for document display independent of application software, hardware, and operating system.
 This is the best way to ensure your poster or presentation is presented exactly as you crafted it, whether viewed on a monitor, tablet, or mobile device.
 PDFs also facilitate download and offline viewing of your work.
-While the primary poster or presentation must be in PDF format, supporting materials can be in their native.
+While the primary poster or presentation must be in PDF format, supporting materials can be uploaded in the native file format.

 Additional files may be uploaded as supporting information.
 The following file formats are supported (with a maximum file size of 150 MB):